Becka Mckiness

 First Look

 You can relax and enjoy your cocktail hour with family and friends.
-If you do not have a first look we will have to capture all of your family, couple, and full wedding party photos during cocktail hour.
+If you do not have a first look we will have to capture all of your family, couple, and wedding party photos during cocktail hour.
 An hour is not a lot of time for all of those shots.
-If you have a big family or a big wedding party you might want to consider a first look.
+If you have a big family or a big wedding party you will want to consider a first look.

 If there is no second shooter I will not be able to capture reception venue decorations or cocktail hour which includes some photos of guests.
 Typically the venue is not completely ready until cocktail hour.
 During that time I will be shooting family, wedding party, and couple photos so I will not have time to capture any of cocktail hour.
 If I have a second shooter I will have them capture that while I am doing formal photos.